giantswarm/docs/src/content/reference/k8s-metadata/labels/_index.md

 ### application.giantswarm.io/catalog

-Used on AppCatalogEntry resources, to indicate which catalog it is associated with.
+Used on AppCatalogEntry resources, to indicate which catalog it's associated with.
 The value is the name of the Catalog resource.

 ### application.giantswarm.io/commit